 The fourth United Nations Conference on Trade and Development (UNCTAD) opened in Nairobi Kenya on Wednesday (5 May) with a plea by U.

-The fourth United Nations Conference on Trade and Development (UNCTAD) opened in Nairobi Kenya on Wednesday (5 May) with a plea by U.N.
+Background: The fourth United Nations Conference on Trade and Development (UNCTAD) opened in Nairobi Kenya on Wednesday (5 May) with a plea by U.N.
 Secretary General Kurt Waldheim for international action to free developing countries from poverty and despair.

 Dr. Waldheim cautioned delegates from 150 nations against relying on renewed expansion in the advanced countries to help third world economies.